 The live or recorded auditions must follow these guidelines:

 Instrumental: Satisfactory live or taped audition with three contrasting pieces from different periods.
 The audition committee may also request to hear scales or other technical material in a live audition.
+The Strings and Guitar areas have specific requirements which are linked below.

 Piano: Applicants must submit a list of repertoire studied during previous four years and prepare a memorized program consisting of the following: